Another tangle of tubes in chert

 nor other remarkable features, perhaps except for one peculiarity

-less than half.
+less than half, then ends.

 What looks like a series of orderly turns of a screw in

 Fig.1 is often interrupted by disorder due to merging or branching

 Fig.2 (below): Uncommon assemblage of nematophyte tubes as a separate patch, probably of silicified organic gel,

 with tube diameters centered around an average of

 20Ám, and a wide variety of spacings between turns

 of the tube wall pattern.
 Width of the image 1.9mm, same scale as above.

 only one sample may not be justified here but asking questions may